HOW BESPOKE WORKS

 How much does a Bespoke tour cost?

 We’re as transparent as possible with our pricing.
 You can find the cost of our guides, drivers, Trip Customisation Fee and Signature Experiences right here on this website.
-However, to give you a general idea, one full day touring with a Bespoke Local Tour Guide and a Car and Driver for 4 people costs between 720USD and 860USD, not including entrance tickets or meals.
+However, to give you a general idea – the cost of a full day of downtown touring with a Bespoke Local Tour Guide and a Car and Driver for 4 people costs around 3,900RMB (560USD), not including entrance tickets or meals.

 Can I see a sample itinerary before I book?